 # hostnamectl --help hostnamectl [OPTIONS...]
 COMMAND ...
 Query or change system hostname. -h --help Show this help --version Show package version --no-ask-password Do not prompt for password -H --host=[USER@]HOST Operate on remote host -M --machine=CONTAINER Operate on local container --transient Only set transient hostname --static Only set static hostname --pretty Only set pretty hostname Commands: status Show current hostname settings set-hostname NAME Set system hostname set-icon-name NAME Set icon name for host set-chassis NAME Set chassis type for host set-deployment NAME Set deployment environment for host set-location NAME Set location for host

-Congratulation’s!
-You have successfully change hostname.
-Thanks for using this tutorial how to change and set hostname on your Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Ubuntu web site.
+Congratulations!
+You have successfully changed the hostname.
+Thanks for using this tutorial on how to change and set the hostname on your Ubuntu 16.04 LTS (Xenial Xerus) system.
+For additional help or useful information, we recommend you to check the official Ubuntu website.